theNewDynamic/hugo-module-tnd-search/README.md

 ## Building the index

-User can control which entries go the index, and how their data is structured.
+User can control which search entries go the index, and how their data is structured.

 ### Targeting indexed entries with `data/entries` returning partial.